ClintPollock/Veracode-Azure-DevOps-Getting-Started-Guide/README.md

 ![Create Project](images/ADO-Getting-Started-1.png)

-Click setup build and paste in the below YML.
+Click the Setup Build button and paste in the below YML.
-The example yaml will checkout the code, build the app, and submit the application for a Static Policy and Software Composition Analysis scan.
+The example yml will checkout the code, build the app, and submit the application for a Static + Software Composition Analysis Policy scan.

 ![Setup Build](images/ADO-Getting-Started-2.png)